HUD Late Payment Mortgage Guidelines During Chapter 13

 How Much Will My Payment Be In Chapter 13 Bankruptcy?

 The Bankruptcy Trustee determines how much your payment be in your Chapter 13 Bankruptcy.
 Your payment for a mortgage needs to be approved by the Bankruptcy Trustee.
+Again, this is easily fixed and your attorney will get notice of it and make the necessary corrections, or contact you to discuss the possible correction or modification to your plan so that the objection can be resolved.
 Here is what Chicago Bankruptcy Attorney Vanessa Favia says about Creditors’ Objections:

-If you change the terms of a car loan in an impermissible way and your auto lender does not agree with the interest rate, balance of the loan, or value provided for the vehicle in your schedules, your creditor may file an objection so that they are not bound by such negative treatment.
+Filing an objection will necessary so that they are not bound by such negative treatment.
 The relief requested in the objection often states to not confirm the plan or dismiss the case.
-Again, this is easily fixed and your attorney will get notice of it and make the necessary corrections, or contact you to discuss the possible correction or modification to your plan so that the objection can be resolved.
 The value of your car is important in situations where you obtained the loan more than 910 days before filing your case because under those circumstances, you can lower the amount of the debt to the value of your car.
 So, if you owe $20,000 on your car loan, the car is only worth $15,000 and you obtained the loan more than 910 days before you filed, you can lower the balance of the loan to $15,000.
 The remaining $5,000 would be paid at the same percentage as your other unsecured creditors which may be as low as 10%.
-Even if you cannot lower the balance of the loan because you purchased the vehicle within the 910 days immediately preceding the filling of your petition, you can almost always lower the interest rate.
-Moreover, in a Chapter 7 case, you can always “redeem” a vehicle for the fair market value.
-This generally involves a lump sum payment to the original vehicle lender.
-So, under the situation provided above, if you owe $20,000 and the car is only worth $15,000, you can “redeem” the car for $15,000.
-There are lenders that will loan you the money to redeem such vehicles if the condition and mileage of the car meet their requirements.

 Usually, however, these loans involve higher interest rates, so the amount of the loan and payments should be balanced with any possible increase in interest rates.
 My office has a lender that we refer our clients to if they desire to attempt a “redemption” of their vehicle.
 Whatever the minimum payment due to creditors, that amount needs to be paid timely.
 For mortgage borrowers to qualify for a mortgage, timely payments are crucial during and after bankruptcy.

 VA and HUD Late Payment Mortgage Guidelines on Manual Underwriting

-- Agency Guidelines
+• Agency Guidelines

-- Lender Overlays
+• Lender Overlays

 Nothing in VA and HUD Late Payment Mortgage Guidelines states that borrowers cannot have late payments after bankruptcy and foreclosure.
 All lenders require borrowers to meet minimum agency mortgage guidelines.
-However, lenders can have additional lending requirements called lender overlays.
+Lenders can have additional lending requirements called lender overlays.
 Mortgage overlays are guidelines above and beyond FHA, VA, USDA, Fannie Mae, and Freddie Mac.

 Lenders will not approve borrowers with any late payments during and after bankruptcy.
 They consider borrowers with late payments during and late payments as second offenders.
 However, Gustan Cho Associates can help borrowers with late payments during and after bankruptcy.
 All manual underwriting requires timely payments in the past 24 months.
 However, on manual underwriting, we have approved borrowers with late payments in the past 24 months.